osoleve/RASP/README.md

 _Like what you see?
 Citation details available at the bottom of the original readme, all credit goes to the original authors._
 _"This repo is an implementation of RASP as presented in the paper "Thinking Like Transformers" (https://arxiv.org/abs/2106.06981)."_

 Almost fully compatible with base RASP with the following exceptions.
-If you ignore these, it's just RASP as usual:
+If you ignore these, it's just RASP as usual (plus in my opinion a prettier REPL):
 - Selectors:
 	- added alias ":s"
 	- secondary syntax: